ZedT9/employee-salary-analysis/README.md

 # Employee Salary & Career Growth Analysis

-A SQL + Python analysis of a relational HR database, focused on how compensation evolves over an employee's career — not just what people earn, but how they got there.
+A SQL + Python analysis of a relational HR database, focused on how compensation evolves over an employee's career.

 ## Overview